oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

                 client-secret: <client-secret>
 ```

-Enable the OIDC authentication in the `jhiipster-registry` service by adding the `oauth2` profile in the `k8s/registry-k8s/jhipster-registry.yml` file:
+Enable the OIDC authentication in the `jhipster-registry` service by adding the `oauth2` profile in the `k8s/registry-k8s/jhipster-registry.yml` file:

 ```yml
 - name: SPRING_PROFILES_ACTIVE